An illustration of legacy software reengineering.

 Software Rebuilding

-Digital technologies are developing rapidly, and an application built years ago may no longer meet current business needs.
 If you want to update outdated software, rehosting or rewriting your system won’t address the issue.
 In contrast, rebuilding can bring your app back into the game.
-It’s done by partial or complete reconstruction with all new requirements taken into account.

-You can benefit from reengineering your software in many ways.
-It gives a unique chance to improve user experience, interface design, update the tech stack, and add new features.
-Finally, you will get completely updated software that will still perform its key functions.
+Software reengineering solutions give a unique chance to improve user experience, interface design, update the tech stack, and add new features.
+Finally, you will get completely updated software that will still perform its critical functions.

 Reasons to Rebuild Software

-For a business that spends too much on an ineffective in-house solution, cloud migration is the best way to save their software and databases with no need to rebuild the entire system.
-They can move to a more convenient and cost-efficient platform that works by the subscription model.
+Cloud migration is the best way to save your software and databases without rebuilding the entire system.
+Move to a more convenient and cost-efficient solution with a subscription model.

-Many companies built their software with the use of technologies that turned out to be unstable.
-Dealing with this problem might be quite challenging.
 The outdated tech stack’s developers community is often not large enough.
-Thereby, it may be hard to find good specialists for your legacy software maintenance and optimization.
+Therefore, finding good specialists for your legacy software maintenance and optimization may be challenging.
 Rebuilding your application with a more relevant and future-proof technology could be much more efficient than looking for developers to update the old one.

 Software Rebuild Process

-Tactic for rebuilding software completely depends on your case.
-However, there are some common stages of the reengineering process.
-The hired developers’ team should undergo these phases to assess the problem, find the most appropriate solution, and consistently implement it step by step.
+The tactic for rebuilding software entirely depends on your case.
+However, there are some typical stages of the reengineering process.

 Build New Software Architecture

-The legacy app’s architecture and its logic lie at the root of the whole system.
+The root of the whole system is the legacy app’s architecture and logic.
 If you decide to rebuild your software, it requires an in-depth analysis of the existing architecture.
 Studying it will give an understanding of how to reconstruct the system.
 The new architecture will be based on your current needs.

-The developers need to investigate the client’s business, including its audience, core goals, and objectives.
-Thus, they can develop an architectural solution that will address the former system’s issues and determine which elements and features should be implemented, replaced, or removed.
+The developers must investigate the client’s business, including its audience, core goals, and objectives.
+Thus, they can create an architectural solution that will address the former system’s issues and determine which elements and features should be implemented, replaced, or removed.

 Define Scope of Work